Algomancer/moreau-tropical/README.md

 ```

-llm tldr;
+llm copy pasted tldr;
 ```
   This layer gives a sparse, differentiable relaxation of max-plus/tropical linear maps.
 It keeps the useful max-selection bias of tropical networks, but replaces hard argmax routing with a Moreau-smoothed simplex projection whose active set is sparse and whose gradients are stable.
 The Triton kernel is what makes the construction practical: it avoids materializing the (B,N,D) optimizer p
-∗
-, storing only one threshold τ per output and recomputing the sparse weights during backward.
+  ∗, storing only one threshold τ per output and recomputing the sparse weights during backward.
 In effect, it is a FlashAttention-style implementation of a sparse tropical layer.
 ```

 ## what is